samoyed-health-foundation/website/site/content/diseases/retinal-dysplasia-folds.md

 ## Risk Factors

-* toxicity (something in the environment that the bitch may be exposed to during pregnancy or the newborn is exposed to)
+* Toxicity (something in the environment that the bitch may be exposed to during pregnancy or the newborn is exposed to)
-* infection during pregnancy (e.g herpes virus and possibly parvovirus)
+* Infection during pregnancy (e.g herpes virus and possibly parvovirus)
-* a trauma at a very young age
+* A trauma at a very young age
-* inherited genetic make up for RD/OSD2
+* Inherited genetic make up for RD/OSD2

 ## Diagnostic Tests